 Delfina’s guess on the number of employees with “real” jobs and skills who hated design and designers at first.
 “They’re getting paid for that?!”

 Design is now an indispensable, integral part of every business and enterprise.
-It’s become common for people as well, in the form of personal branding and stuff.
+It’s become common for people as well, in the form of personal branding and blogs and stuff.

 If you have an entrepreneurial spirit, and/or the willingness to learn, and if you want, you can turn your passion into a side hustle, and if you’re lucky, into your main income.

 Choosing the right thing for you is 3/4 of the work, no matter how small or weird Your Thing may seem to you (or others) at first.

 “The goal is not to be successful and famous.
 That’s not the goal.
 The goal is, if you have a specific God-given ability, is to live your life out through that.”– Jay Z